Posted by Eva Owens

 - Are you an IP?
 We only show your first name, first letter of your last name, your city, your availability that you’ve selected, your photo (if you uploaded one), your gender, your caregiving skills and preferences (pets, smoking, transfers, etc.), your hobbies and interests, languages you speak, and your most recent training and credential status.
 Your training and credential status is updated weekly.

-- Are you a client?
-We only show your first name, city, and your job post.
-Clients can browse profiles and contact providers directly without having a public job post.
+- Are you a consumer?
+We only show your first name, city and your job post.
+Your job post includes the working environment and some general expectations, such as pets, smoking, transfers, non-detailed list of needed care tasks, etc. Consumers can browse profiles and contact providers directly without having a public job post.

 Carina is an inclusive and respectful community and we prohibit users from: